- Players and Cards

 With a little practice, the cards are easy to identify.
-In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed on a red disc, which distinguishes them from the animals (yul).
+In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed in white on a red disc, which distinguishes them from the animals (yul).
 The least obvious card to identify is the junk of the December (rain or willow) suit.
-Some packs include two different versions of this card, but only one is used in the game.
+Most packs include two different versions of this card, but only one is used in the game.

 In addition, most packs contain a collection of jokers with special properties.
 The game can be played without them, or using just a few of them.

-It seems that the number and nature of the jokers varies from deck to deck: below are examples from three decks, each containing five jokers.
+It seems that the number and nature of the jokers varies from deck to deck: below are examples from four decks, each containing five jokers.

 For simplicity of explanation I will assume that the game is played for chips.
 If you want to play for money you should decide the value of a chip before the game starts.
 The score can be kept on paper if preferred by recording how many chips each player has won or lost.